-Intended outcome Success criteria Highly trained members of staff delivering high quality teaching in the classroom or via video link.
+Intended outcome Success criteria To improve outcomes for disadvantaged pupils at the end of EYFS, KS1 & KS2 to be in line with non-disadvantaged pupils.
+High quality first teaching in all classrooms evident through monitoring.
+Additional TA support for boosting phonics and reading across the school each day.
+Highly trained members of staff delivering high quality teaching in the classroom.
 Teacher Assessment data to show an improvement in level of pupils achieving Expected Standard and Greater Depth, including our disadvantaged pupils.
 All pupils will be able to access the curriculum regardless of ability or family background.
 All pupils requiring additional curriculum support will receive it through a targeted intervention delivered by a teacher or teaching assistant.
 See provision map.

+To ensure that Pupil Premium pupils with SEND are receiving the appropriate level of support and resources for their additional needs.
+SEND Continuum used effectively to enable targeted support for all SEND pupils.
+Pupil progress monitored half termly.
+Additional TA support for interventions timetabled.
+SCERTS and Nurture training for staff to support children with SEMH.
 Any pupil of family experiencing difficulty which is acting as a barrier to learning will receive the support they need from an external specialist.
 Pupils/families identified will see an improvement in the situation to allow learning to take place.